How to Become a Peer Recovery Specialist

 Pretty much every state that offers a credential for peer support work also requires that you fulfill ongoing continuing education to keep it.

 Continuing ed is a process similar to earning your original required education hours.
-During each renewal period—typically two years—you will have to spend a set amount of hours in classes that continue to enhance your skills as a peer recovery specialist.
+During each renewal period—typically two years—you’ll have to spend a set amount of hours in classes that continue to enhance your skills as a peer recovery specialist.

 The big difference is that while the state or licensing board requires you to obtain these hours from approved providers, the subject can be almost anything related to addiction counseling.
-You can find courses that build your skills in crisis management, in co-occuring disorders, in identifying pharmacological substances, or even in self-care and mental wellness.
-Most states allow hours to come from professional conferences or presentations, or even publishing articles yourself.
+You can find courses that build your skills in crisis management, co-occurring disorders, identifying psychoactive substances, or even self-care and mental wellness.
+Most states allow hours for professional conferences or presentations, or for publishing articles yourself.

 It’s entirely up to you, and that gives you the flexibility to both pursue additional professional certification and develop expertise that goes far beyond just your personal experiences with addiction.